BLCM/bl3mods/Apocalyptech/deprecated_or_broken/README.md

   it actually just spits out 10 Eridium bars, at a cost of 10 Eridium.
   Useful!
 (Actually I suppose it *could* be useful to give Eridium to other co-op players.)
+- `always_scale_maliwan_takedown.txt` - Taken from the GBX event which
+  set the Takedown to scale to the number of players.
+This'll let you keep it that way forever, if you want.
+Turns out that GBX decided to make that change permanent, so there's no real need for this one anymore.

 These mods were used for awhile for testing, and a few for doing some Bloody Harvest farming, but they're basically now obsolete (or at least